lhaippp/YOHO/README.md

 `./train_medical.py` is for training.
 The weights files will be saved in `./logs/`.
 If you want to change where the weights file is stored, check out `./utils/utils_fit.py/`.

+The path to save the final segmented mask can be modified in `./unet.py`.
+After running `./predict.py`, intuitive segmented image will be saved in `./img_out/`.

 ## 3. Citation
 ```
 @misc{li2023singleimagebased,